Table of Contents:

 Have You Eaten High Carb Before?

 If so, what was your experience, and just how high was your carbohydrate intake?
 This is important to consider because if a high carb diet left you feeling like a million bucks on a consistent basis and you haven’t gained excess body fat then low carb might not be for you.
-If, on the other hand, eating carbohydrates causes you to feel bloated, lethargic, foggy headed, and generally miserable then you might just be a prime candidate for low carb, high fat eating!
+On the other hand, if eating carbohydrates causes you to feel bloated, lethargic, foggy headed, and generally miserable then you a low carb high fat diet might be the solution for you.

 Have You Eaten Low Carb Before?